Substance Abuse

 When Depression Comes First

-Addiction and depression both originate in the brain, which automatically makes teens with mental health issues more apt to developing addictive behavior(s).
+Addiction and depression both originate in the brain, which automatically makes teens with mental health issues more apt to develop addictive behavior(s).
 And because teenagers’ brains are still developing, they are particularly vulnerable to the damage that is caused by drug and alcohol use.
 Drugs and alcohol can greatly reduce the production of dopamine in the brain.
-Dopamine (a neurotransmitter) plays a central part in regulating emotions and sending reward/pleasure signals to the brain, so the less dopamine one produces, the more prone they become to the symptoms of depression.
+Dopamine (a neurotransmitter) plays a central part in regulating emotions and sending reward/pleasure signals to the brain, so the less dopamine one produces, the more prone one becomes to the symptoms of depression.

 Another factor to consider when examining the presence of depression before substance abuse is the concept of negative urgency.
 Negative urgency occurs in people who have a tendency to act impulsively during times of heightened emotion.
 When teens experience negative urgency and act impulsively, they are not thinking about potential consequences, which is when many turn to drugs and/or alcohol.